steven-ferguson/steven-ferguson.github.io/source/_posts/2014-03-09-mocks-and-stubs-with-bogus.markdown

 end
 ```

 Mocks are a great way to focus on the messages that your objects are sending when testing.
-Give them a try and experience the benefits of a faster more resilient test sutie.
+Give them a try and experience the benefits of a faster more resilient test suite.